Indoor air quality: Combustion by-products

 What are combustion by-products?

 Combustion (burning) by-products are gases and small particles.
-They are created by incompletely burned fuels such as oil, gas, kerosene, wood, coal and propane.
+They are produced when fuels such as oil, gas, kerosene, wood, coal and propane are incompletely burnt.

 The type and amount of combustion by-product produced depends on the type of fuel and the combustion appliance.
-How well the appliance is designed, built, installed and maintained affects the by-products it creates.
-Some appliances receive certification depending on how clean burning they are.
-The Canadian Standards Association (CSA) and the Environmental Protection Agency (EPA) certify wood stoves and other appliances.
+How the appliance is designed, built, installed and maintained affects the by-products it generates.
+Some appliances receive certifications based on their efficiency in clean burning.
+The Canadian Standards Association (CSA) and the Environmental Protection Agency (EPA) certify wood stoves and other burning appliances.

 Where do combustion by-products come from?

-Combustion by-products come from wood heaters and wood stoves, furnaces, gas ranges, gas heaters, generators, fireplaces, vehicle exhaust and unvented kerosene heaters, stoves and other sources.
+Combustion by-products come from any heating appliances that burn fuel, for example wood heaters and wood stoves, furnaces, gas ranges, gas heaters, generators, fireplaces, vehicle exhaust, unvented kerosene heaters, stoves and other sources.
 Second-hand tobacco smoke also contains combustion by-products.
+These by-products can also get inside your home from car exhaust coming in through a garage.

 What are some health concerns of combustion by-products?

-Nitrogen dioxide (NO2) can irritate your eyes, nose, throat and lungs.
-You may have shortness of breath.
-If you have a respiratory illness, you may be at higher risk of experiencing health effects from nitrogen dioxide exposure.
+• If you have a respiratory illness, you may be at higher risk of experiencing health effects from nitrogen dioxide exposure

-Carbon dioxide (CO2) occurs naturally in the air.
-Human health effects such as headaches, dizziness and fatigue can occur at high levels but rarely occur in homes.
-Carbon dioxide levels are sometimes measured to find out if enough fresh air gets into a room or building.
-Although carbon dioxide and carbon monoxide are both combustion by-products, the presence of carbon dioxide does not necessarily mean the highly toxic compound, carbon monoxide, is also present.
+• Although carbon dioxide and carbon monoxide are both combustion by-products, the presence of carbon dioxide does not necessarily mean the highly toxic compound, carbon monoxide, is also present

 What can I do to prevent or limit health concerns?